pkainulainen/clean-test-automation/introduction-to-junit5/introduction-to-junit5-test-classes/exercises/nested-test-class-exercise/README.md

-# Exercise: Create a Nested Test Class With JUnit 5
+# Exercises 1 & 2: Write Nested Tests With JUnit 5

 Check the instructions from the lesson: Introduction to Nested Test Classes